 Mix on medium to high speed with a whisk attachment just until the top of your aquafaba is frothy/foamy

-Turn off the mixer and add in about a pound of your powdered sugar (half a standard sized bag)
+Turn off the mixer and add in a couple of cups of the powdered sugar.

 Turn the mixer on low until the sugar is mostly incorporated into the aquafaba

 Turn the mixer off and lift the whisk to check the consistency of your icing.
 We are trying to get a school-glue type consistency.
 If it's not there yet, add more powdered sugar about a cup at a time until you achieve it

 Once you achieve the school-glue consistency, add about a teaspoon of vanilla and a teaspoon and a half of white gel coloring (if you’re using it)

 Turn the mixer up to medium-high speed and let it go for about eight minutes

 After eight minutes or so, turn the mixer off.
 You should have nice, stiff royal icing!
 It’s perfect for coloring and thinning out to decorate cookies or thickening up for flowers, or using as is for writing and other fine detail work.